Skip to main content

 The infer Keyword: Extracting Types from Structures

-The infer keyword declares a type variable inside a conditional type, letting you extract inner types from complex structures.
+infer declares a type variable inside a conditional type, letting you extract inner types from complex structures.
+It's like pattern matching for types.

 // Extract function parameter types